Terraminator/Ghost/README.md

 </pre>
-This is a http proxy written in Python wich can block malicious domains
+This is a http proxy written in Python which can block malicious domains

 ### Setup